knative/docs/blog/docs/articles/workflow-as-function-flow.md

 ### Slicing workflow into functions

-Functions are built based on executing activities - activities that can change workflow state and data.
+Functions are built based on executing activities that can change workflow state and data.
 Such activities will then represent a particular fragment of business logic that will be encapsulated as function.

-Executing activities can
+Executing activities can:

 - be single activity
 - include other activities to control logic
-- be combined with other (executing) activities to form so called continuation
+- be combined with other executing activities to form continuation

 Functions are named automatically based on workflow or activity names or explicitly by user using custom attributes.

-Each function will then become a dedicated entry point that will
+Each function then becomes a dedicated entry point, which:

-- have input that is built based on workflow data
+- has input that is built based on workflow data
 - can produce one or more outputs
-- will have Knative trigger associated with the function
+- has a Knative trigger associated with the function

 ![Slice workflow into functions](/blog/articles/images/workflow-function-flow-function-slice.png) *Slice workflow into functions*

 ### Inputs and outputs as Cloud Events

-Once the functions are derived from the workflow, they will always have one event as input and can produce one or more events as outputs.
-The logic defined in the workflow and actual data context of a particular workflow instance will drive the number of events produced.
-Regardless of the event being an input or output it is
+After the functions are derived from the workflow, they will always have one event as input, and can produce one or more events as outputs.
+The logic defined in the workflow and actual data context of a particular workflow instance drives the number of events produced.

+Regardless of whether the event is an input or output:

-- built based on data objects defined in the workflow
+- it is built based on data objects defined in the workflow
-- filed automatically based on execution context
+- it is filed automatically based on execution context
-- uses **type** attribute as link to function
+- it uses **type** attribute as link to function
-- uses **source** attribute as identifier of the function being executed including unique identifier of workflow instance for correlation purposes
+- it uses **source** attribute as identifier of the function being executed including unique identifier of workflow instance for correlation purposes

 ![Inputs and outputs as events](/blog/articles/images/workflow-function-flow-function-io.png) *Inputs and outputs as events*

-Functions always exchange events through Knative Eventing broker.
-They never call each other directly to make sure they are completely decoupled and event driven.
-This will allow for greater scalability as each function call can be handled by another replica of the service.
+Functions always exchange events through the Knative Eventing broker.
+They never call each other directly, which ensures that they are completely decoupled and event driven.
+This allows for greater scalability, as each function call can be handled by another replica of the service.

 ### Deployment

-First of all, the heavy work that requires parsing workflow definition, slicing that into functions and events and packaging into deployable unit is done at build time.
+The heavy work that requires parsing workflow definition, slicing that into functions and events, and packaging this in to a deployable unit, is done at build time.

-Automatiko project that implements this concept is a java based implementation that takes advantage of [GraalVM](https://www.graalvm.org) to be able to compile into native executable that brings small memory footprint at runtime and lightning fast startup time.
+The Automatiko project implements this concept.
+It is a java based implementation that takes advantage of [GraalVM](https://www.graalvm.org) to compile into a native executable, which has a small memory footprint at runtime and lightning fast startup time.

-With that said, workflow as a function flow with Automatiko compiles into single service and by that into a single container image, that includes all the functions.
+Workflow as a function flow with Automatiko compiles into single service and by that into a single container image, that includes all the functions.
 Each and every function can be invoked at any time on any replica of the service.

-At the same time (during build) Knative manifest file is generated to ease deployment to the cluster.
-That consists of
+At the same time during build, a Knative manifest file is generated to ease deployment to the cluster.
+The Knative manifest file consists of:

-- Knative serving service
+- a Knative serving service
-- sink binding to inject broker location
+- a sink binding to inject broker location
 - triggers for each function created out of the workflow

-So this serves as a starting point to have fully runnable service directly after build.
+This serves as a starting point to have fully runnable service directly after build.
 It can be modified further to adopt to particular configuration of Knative in the cluster.

-Enough theory, let's look at example of this concept.

 ## User registration example

-This example it is a simple user registration that performs various checks and registers user in the Swagger PetStore service.
+This example shows a simple user registration that performs various checks and registers the user in the Swagger PetStore service.

-See complete description of this example [here](https://docs.automatiko.io/main/0.0.0/examples/userregistration.html)
+You can see more information about this example in the [Automatiko documentation](https://docs.automatiko.io/main/0.0.0/examples/userregistration.html).

-This example comes with two flavours (depending of what DSL is used to create workflow definition)
+This example comes with two flavours, depending which DSL is used to create the workflow definition:

 ![Slice workflow into functions](/blog/articles/images/workflow-function-flow-function-example-bpmn.png) *BPMN*